AnthonyDiBlasio/css_Practice/README.md

 # css_Practice

-AS A marketing agency
+As a marketing agency

-I WANT a codebase that follows accessibility standards
+I want a codebase that follows accessibility standards

-SO THAT our own site is optimized for search engines
+So that our own site is optimized for search engines
 ```
 GIVEN a webpage meets accessibility standards
 WHEN I view the source code